UBICenter/ubicenter.org/about/mission/index.md

 ---

->To produce open-source research that informs a robust policy debate around universal basic income.
+>To make universal basic income the world's most thoroughly researched economic policy.

 # Our Values